Sawtooth Poetry Prize

 $1,500 for a book of poems

 The winning volume will be published in January 2017 by Ahsahta Press.

 Ahsahta Press, a member of the Council of Literary Magazines and Presses, conforms to the CLMP Code of Ethics and participated in its drafting.

 • The Sawtooth Poetry Prize honors a book of original poetry in English by a single author; translations are not eligible for this award.
 The winning poet receives a $1,500 honorarium upon publication plus 25 copies of the published book.
 In addition to announcements in national publications, the winning book and author will be featured on the Ahsahta website, as will lists of finalists and semi-finalists.

-• The final judge for the competition is Ed Roberson.
-More about Ed Roberson.
+• The final judge for the competition is Anne Boyer.
+More about Anne Boyer.

-• Manuscripts should be 50 to 100 pages of poetry, submitted in PDF, RTF, or MSWord formats only.
+• Manuscripts should be 50 to 100 pages of poetry, submitted in PDF (preferred), RTF, or MSWord formats only.
 Please use PDF format if preserving your formatting is important to you.

 The author’s name should not appear in the manuscript.
 The title page should contain the title only.
 The author information is collected separately in Submission Manager.

 DO NOT include acknowledgments, author bio, or any other identifying information in your submission.

 Manuscript revisions are not permitted during the contest.